liffert/testTask/README.md

 block.
-2) Add repaint grid view on resize event to fix problem: " GridView means that contact tile size is fixed but when you change window size it tries to fill free horizontal space (maybe with Model you may use TableView, check QML GridView for reference)"
+2) Add repaint grid view on resize event to fix problem: " GridView means that contact tile size is fixed but when you change window size it tries to fill free horizontal space (maybe with Model you may use TableView, check QML GridView for reference)".
 3) Because all data handling was moved to viewModel class we can use another view with this model and do not need rewrite data handling algorithms.
 All what we need it write ui logic to interaction with viewModel.
 4) On my linux system (Manjaro linux arch based distribution) with g++ compiler version: 10.1.0 and qt version: 5.15.0-0 project compiles fine and I do not know why you have got problem with this.
+5) DB was deleted and set/unset favorite state now directly in ContactListProvider.

 These were made: